 YOU MAY ALSO LIKE: THIS ONE UNUSUAL CHANGE COULD MAKE YOUR HOMESCHOOLER MORE SUCCESSFUL

-Others believe that extrinsic motivators, or rewards like stickers, bicycles, etc., for doing something can be detrimental.
-Daniel Pink, author of Drive: The Surprising Truth About What Motivates Us, says that external motivator rewards can be helpful for simple tasks, but the long term effects on “cognitive, creative, social or problem-solving tasks can be ineffective or even harmful.”
+Daniel Pink, author of Drive: The Surprising Truth About What Motivates Us, says that external motivator reward systems can be helpful for simple tasks, but the long term effects on “cognitive, creative, social or problem-solving tasks can be ineffective or even harmful.”

-So, how can you help motivate your child?
+So, should you use a reward system to help motivate your child?

 How do you feel about rewards?
-Do you use them during homeschool?
+Do you use them during homeschool or with your kids?